Why The Right Fulfillment Strategy Matters

-We’re past half way in 2020 and customers want their orders fast.
+We’re past the half way mark in 2021 and customers want their orders fast.
 And when we say fast, we’re talking 2 days or less.
 That is the world we’re living in and it’s not going to stop.
 Companies such as Amazon are looking for ways to ship products within 24 hours or less.

 If you want to gain a competitive advantage over your competition, you can do it by keeping your customers happy, happy, happy.
 Duck Dynasty nod there, but it’s true, how can you make customers happy?
 You get your products to them as quickly as possible.
 You manage returns (returns processing) fast and efficiently.

 When you optimize your order fulfillment, you can;

 - Enhance Great Customer Service